54 Rock Road, Long Valley, NJ 07853

 Saturday 8:00 am to 12:00 pm

 1st Wednesday of the month 8:00 am to 12:00 pm

 As of August 1, 2020, registration is required for the use of the Recycling Center.
-The annual registration fee for 2022 is $100.
+The annual registration fee is $100.
 Registration and payment can be done online HERE.

 Residents are responsible for unloading their own items, assistance will be provided upon availability.
 For the safely of the staff containers holding recyclables must weigh 35 pounds or LESS.

 Residents are encouraged to check with their trash haulers for their recycling policies.

 The most common type of smoke detector contains a small amount of Americium 241, a radioactive material.
 On your wall, this material poses little threat; however, when a detector is broken open in an incinerator or a landfill, it can present .a health hazard.
 For this reason, all detectors, by law, must be labeled as to radioactive content.
 Detector companies must accept returned radioactive detectors for disposal as hazardous waste.

 Homeowners can mail smoke alarms/detectors back to the appropriate manufacturer (see listing below).
 They should be marked "For Disposal" and sent by surface or UPS ground mail (not air mail).

 Roselle, IL 60172